Home Tour About What's New Help Forums Join Login My Account Shop

 Prophecy has been fulfilled literally, to the exact detail.

-Since there is no reason to believe that the plaques of Egypt were not literal and some are exactly like those listed in Revelation 16, there is every reason to believe they will happen literally again, in the last days.
+Since there is no reason to believe that the plagues of Egypt were not literal and some are exactly like those listed in Revelation 16, there is every reason to believe they will happen literally again, in the last days.

 However, there is much non-literalness in the Bible, in Revelation and other places in the form of parables, symbolism, allegories, and figures of speech.